Travis Scott

-Jacques Bermon Webster II (born April 30, 1991), known professionally as Travis Scott (formerly stylized as Travi$ Scott), is an American rapper, singer, songwriter, and record producer.
+Jacques Bermon Webster II (born April 30, 1991), known professionally as Travis Scott, is an American rapper, singer-songwriter, and record producer.
 Scott has had five number-one hits on the U.S. Billboard Hot 100 chart, along with a total of over one hundred charting songs.
 In addition to ten Grammy Award nominations, he has won a Latin Grammy Award, Billboard Music Award, MTV Video Music Award, and several BET Hip Hop Awards.
-Scott's musical style has been described as a "blend between traditional hip-hop and lo-fi" and often characterized as "ambient," drawing notable influence from rappers Kanye West and Kid Cudi.
-His stage name is derived from the latter's real name, Scott Mescudi, combined with the name of a favorite uncle.
+Scott is known for his dynamic live performances, eclectic musical style and fashion, while taking influences from artists including Kanye West and Kid Cudi.

 In 2012, Scott signed his first major-label recording contract with Epic Records, as well as a publishing deal with Kanye West's GOOD Music as an in-house producer.
 In April 2013, he entered a joint-venture record deal with Georgia-based rapper T.I.'s Grand Hustle Records.
-Scott self-released his first full-length project, a mixtape titled Owl Pharaoh in 2013, which was followed by his debut mixtape, Days Before Rodeo (2014).
+Scott self-released his first full-length project, a mixtape titled Owl Pharaoh in 2013, which was followed by his second mixtape, Days Before Rodeo (2014).
 His debut studio album, Rodeo (2015), was met with critical and commercial success; it spawned the singles "3500" (featuring Future and 2 Chainz) and "Antidote", the latter peaked at number 16 on the Billboard Hot 100.
 His second album, Birds in the Trap Sing McKnight (2016), became his first number-one album on the Billboard 200 chart.
 In the following year, Scott formed the duo Huncho Jack with rapper Quavo, with whom he released an eponymous collaborative album (2017).